HOW MOONESTATES GOT STARTED

 Angela Young explains:

-“Back in April 1998 I came across The Lunar Embassy website and bought a plot of Moon for a friend’s 18th birthday.
+“Back in April 1998 I bought a plot of Moon for a friend’s 18th birthday.
 It was very well received and a surprisingly big talking point amongst a group of late-teenage girls!
 I bought several more in the year or so after that; I think I got a load as Christmas presents and remember buying myself a plot too.
-In those days plots were all 1777 acres (the size was to do with the mapping system Dennis used back then) so you got a lot more for your money.
-I got on the newsletter and at some point received an email saying Dennis was looking for what he referred to as ‘Ambassadors’ to join him in helping to sell plots of land around the world.
+In those days plots were all 1777 acres (the size was to do with the mapping system they used back then) so you got a lot more for your money.
+I got on the newsletter and at some point received an email saying they were looking for what they referred to as ‘Ambassadors’ to join them in helping to sell plots of land around the world.
 At the time my parents, Sue and Francis were both travelling extensively and my mother was looking for something web-based so she could cut that back.
 As music consultants they’ve spent their whole lives taking American products and getting them sold in EMEA so it was actually a pretty close fit to their previous experience despite being quite an unusual product.
 It took nearly a year of negotiating but the deal was eventually done and the launch set for early Sep 2000.”

 The launch was an immediate sensation.
 The media picked up on the story and on September 8th Moonestates was being talked about everywhere.
 Francis was interviewed live on the Big Breakfast, whilst Sue was busy recording with the regional radio syndicates.
 Francis was filmed with Patrick Moore at the Science Museum, and Sue was live in the studio for Working Lunch.
 To top it all Reuters put the story out, and it was featured on just about every major news channel.